 One study shows that nearly 4.7 million Americans are currently working from home at least half the time.
-Projects can now be managed more flexibly, involve a wider global workforce and suffer fewer delays.
+Projects can now be managed more flexibly, tasks delegated more effectively and involve a wider global workforce and suffer fewer delays.

 Without an interactive technological platform, keeping up with multiple deadlines across company divisions and project stages can be extremely difficult at best.
 With new technology and software, collaborators can stay on schedule and complete tasks in a way that everyone is comfortable with.